artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

         ]
 ```

 That should get you to the same point as we were in the dev app.
+Now when you run the app, log in and hit the place
+where the bookmarks icon used to live.

 [summary of native changes]